 Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2019 to week 52, 2023.

-The number of chickenpox and shingles presentations to EDs were stable in the past week (Figure 18).
+The number of chickenpox presentations to EDs remained stable in the past week and shingles presentations decreased below the baseline (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks